DESIGN, FORMULATION AND EVALUATION OF SUSTAINED RELEASE TABLETS FOR ANTIHYPERLIPIDEMIC AGENTHTML Full Text

 - Rhodes CT and Robinson JR: Sustained and controlled drug delivery system.
 Modern Pharmaceutics, Marcel Dekker, USA, Edition 4th, 2003: 503-505.

 - Vidya NK, Chemate SZ and Dharashive VM: Formulation development and solubility enhancement of Rosuvastatin calcium tablet prepared by complexation with β-cyclodextrin by kneading method.
 Int J Pharm Sci Res 2016; 7(12): 4882-4892.

-- Gupta MM, Pandey S, Chauhan BS and Gupta N: Design, development and evaluation of Rosuvastatin calcium and Diltiazem hydrochloride bilayer tablet using combination concept of sustained layer with conventional Turk J Pharm Sci 2014; 11(3): 269-284.
+- Gupta MM, Pandey S, Chauhan BS and Gupta N: Design, development and evaluation of Rosuvastatin calcium and Diltiazem hydrochloride bilayer tablet using a combination concept of the sustained layer with the conventional layer.
+Turk J Pharm Sci 2014; 11(3): 269-284.

 - Sanjana A and Ahmed MG: Development and in-vitro evaluation of Rosuvastatin tablets by floating drug delivery system.
 Asian J Pharm 2017; 11(2): S260- 64.

 - Sreelatha P, Babu SM and Rao YRJ: Formulation and evaluation of matrix-type Rosuvastatin sustained release tablets.
 Int J Pharm Ana Res 2014; 3(4): 370-383.